Social Prescribing Resource Sheet:

 9. Cut Down on Salt

-• Max 6g (1 tsp) per day.
+• Aim for no more than 6g (1 tsp) per day.

-• Cook from scratch when possible.
+• Cook from scratch when possible and use herbs and spices to add flavour.

 10. Get Nutrients from Food

-• Food first – not supplements!
+• Focus on food first – not supplements.

-• Everyone should take vitamin D
+• Everyone should take vitamin D, and folic acid is important during pregnancy.

 Lower-Carb Eating & Blood Sugar

-• Choose high-fibre, wholegrain carbs in small portions.
+Choose high-fibre, wholegrain carbs in small portions.

-• Great for people with prediabetes or diabetes.
+This is especially helpful for people with prediabetes or diabetes.

 Resources:

-• Book: The 30-Minute Diabetes Cookbook – Caldesi
+• The 30-Minute Diabetes Cookbook – Caldesi

 • Look up Dr Michael Mosley on the Mediterranean diet